Aninstance/zws-wordpress-contacts-database/readme.txt

 == Installation ==

 To install search for "ZWS Contacts Database" in the WordPress Plugins Directory, then click the "Install Now" button.
-[Not yet published in the WordPress directory].

 When it's installed, simply activate, then navigate to the Settings page to update the defaults to your liking.